stevenleeg/geemusic/README.md

 ### Notes

-**This skill is not made by nor endorsed by Google.** That being said, it is based off of the wonderful [gmusicapi](https://github.com/simon-weber/gmusicapi) by [Simon Weber](https://simon.codes), which has been around since 2012, so this should work as long as Google doesn't decide to lock down its APIs in a major way.
+**This Skill is not made by nor endorsed by Google.** That being said, it is based off of the wonderful [gmusicapi](https://github.com/simon-weber/gmusicapi) by [Simon Weber](https://simon.codes), which has been around since 2012, so this should work as long as Google doesn't decide to lock down its APIs in a major way.

-**This skill will only work on English (US) language devices.** This is due to the Skill using features from the [Developer Preview of the ASK Built-in Library](https://developer.amazon.com/blogs/post/Tx2EWC85F6H422/Introducing-the-ASK-Built-in-Library-Developer-Preview-Pre-Built-Models-for-Hund).
+**This Skill was developed to only work on English (US) language devices.**
+This is due to the Skill using features from the [Developer Preview of the ASK Built-in Library](https://developer.amazon.com/blogs/post/Tx2EWC85F6H422/Introducing-the-ASK-Built-in-Library-Developer-Preview-Pre-Built-Models-for-Hund).
 Which frustratingly has only been made available to developers in the US.

+There is a workaround for UK users if they setup the Skill slightly differently, instructions are included below.

 ## Features